mareeshissar/website-hugo/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Rutgers University- New Brunswick
+- name: Rutgers University - New Brunswick
   url: ""

 # Short bio (displayed in user profile at end of posts)